-Therefore, the minimum sample size for the KPT was met.

 To calculate fuel consumption, surveyors visited randomly selected households for 3 consecutive days.
 Household representatives were asked to use the newly purchased fuels before the new amount was weighed.
 In households using firewood, the surveyors measured the moisture content of the firewood to calculate the dry weight of the firewood.
 The calculation of the dry weight of firewood is as follows: